 Stilian Kirov is the Music Director of the Bakersfield Symphony Orchestra in California, and New Jersey’s Symphony in C. He is the former Associate Conductor of the Seattle Symphony and has served as Associate Conductor of the Memphis Symphony.
 He has appeared with orchestras in Europe, Canada and throughout the U.S., is a graduate of The Juilliard School’s conducting program and an accomplished pianist.
 (Photo Chuck Moses) (Emotional Landscapes: 1/12 – 1/13)

 Janna Hymes is Music Director of the Williamsburg Symphony Orchestra of Virginia and of Maine Pro Musica Orchestra.
-Previous posts include Music Director of the Maine Grand Opera, Associate Conductor of the Indianapolis Symphony, Resident Conductor of the Charlotte Symphony, among others.
-She has performed with orchestras Nationwide, and in the Netherlands, France, Mexico and Italy and has taught the League of American Orchestras’ conducting workshops.
-(A Symphonic Journey: 3/16-3/17
+Previous posts include Music Director of the Maine Grand Opera, Associate Conductor of the Indianapolis Symphony, and Resident Conductor of the Charlotte Symphony, among others.
+She has performed with orchestras nationwide, and in the Netherlands, France, Mexico, and Italy, and has taught the League of American Orchestras’ conducting workshops.
+(A Symphonic Journey: 3/16-3/17)

 Silas N. Huff is a U.S. Army Music Officer, currently acting as Music Director of the Astoria Symphony Orchestra in New York, Commander of the U.S. Army School of Music (Virginia Beach), and Co-Director of the International Conducting Institute.
 Huff has conducted across the United States, Europe, and the Middle East, and at the White House and U.S. Capitol.
 He has served as Conductor of Moscow Ballet’s U.S.A. tours, and Associate Producer of Opera at the Manhattan School of Music.
 (Taking Flight: 4/13-4/14)